James Diers

-James Diers is a writer and musician in Minneapolis, Minnesota.
+James Diers is an American writer and musician in Minneapolis, Minnesota.
 He is a founding member of the bands Halloween, Alaska and Love-cars.
 (He collaborates with drummer and composer David King in both groups.)
 He is known for writing literate, thought-provoking lyrics in a modern indie rock context.
 Diers attended Northwestern University in Evanston, Illinois and the University of Sussex in England.